 Fracking Ban within City Limits

 We want to encourage developers who share our vision of a vibrant, diverse, and economically balanced community.
 Development must pay its way.
 That means the developer should pay his fare share for the increase in taxpayer burdens due to his development, such as increased school, roads, and utility expenses.
 We want to encourage developers who welcome that responsibility because they have a creative vision for Longmont.
-We do not need to subsidize developers who buy land cheaply because it has restrictions based upon the Longmont Comprehensive Plan, yet these same developers then seek variances from the Plan gaining them more profit that they take and depart with.
-These changes in original agreements and expectations are often over the strenuous objections of current individual property owners adjacent to or within the development.
+We do not need to subsidize developers who buy land cheaply because it has zoning restrictions, then demand rezoning to gain more profit that flies out of state.
+These changes in original zoning and planning agreements and expectations are often over the strenuous objections of current individual property owners adjacent to or within the development.

 This small blessing to help those in chronic pain, medical marijuana should be regulated, strictly enforced for health and safety, zoned appropriately, and supported.
-When handled appropriately, it will bring in much needed tax revenue.
 According to the University of California Center for Medicinal Cannabis Research (CMCR), medical marijuana “may offer broad benefits for pain from nerve damage from injuries, HIV, strokes, and other conditions,” including epileptic seizures.
 Watching my lovely and kind 85-year-old neighbor and friend suffer from the excruciating pain of terminal cancer was a deciding factor for me.
 Medical marijuana gave this wonderful lady enough relief from the pain and nausea that she was able to focus her last months on her beloved family and pets, not her pain.

 Medical marijuana is also effective for treating post traumatic stress disorder (PTSD).
 Suicide is the leading cause of death for our Iraq and Afghanistan veterans.
 Unfortunately, PTSD is not currently an recognized legal condition for medical marijuana in Colorado as it is in Maine, New Mexico, and many other medical marijuana states.
 Either this state restriction should be changed or, to ensure access to treatment for those suffering from PTSD, Longmont should move forward with the dual-use medical/retail marijuana licensing established by the state of Colorado.